RED LIGHT CAMERAS

 figures in black type are what ACS (the city's camera supplier until 2007) calls Citations Issued and

-RedFlex (the supplier after 2007) calls Notices Printed, and represent the sum of genuine
+RedFlex (the supplier between 2008 and 2014) calls Notices Printed, and represent the sum of genuine

 citations issued (those filed with the court) plus any Nominations mailed (not filed with